Frequently Asked Questions (FAQs)

 Can my parent/guardian drop-off the K-12 form for me?

 No. Parents/guardians may not conduct transactions on behalf of the student.
-The student must submit his/her form in-person.
+The K-12 form is digital.
+The student must create an online account using the Digital K-12 Supplemental Application Form.

 Can I get high school credit?